DoorDash is an on-demand food delivery service that uses technology to facilitate door-to-door delivery. Is it a good idea for your restaurant?

 The programs include marketing tools, catering options, and free trials for customers.
 Some programs incur additional fees.

 DoorDash does not publicly list their fees on their website.
 According to a 2018 post on Quora.com, there are no setup fees.
 DoorDash makes their money on individual orders by charging delivery fees to the customer and partner percentages to the business.
 That percentage varies, but is reported to be about 20%.
+This is in line with the 20%-30% typically reported for other delivery services, such as Uber Eats.

 Is DoorDash Actually Beneficial?